What are liquidated damages?

 Is mitigation of liquidated damages possible?

 The good news is that mitigation of liquidated damages is available after they have been assessed.
 Similar to a customs penalty, they can often be greatly reduced through the mitigation process.
-If you’ve received a this notice on CBP Form 5955A, give contact Great Lakes Customs Law today and we can discuss what opportunities are available for obtaining mitigation of liquidated damages.
+If you’ve received a notice on CBP Form 5955A, contact Great Lakes Customs Law today and we can discuss what opportunities are available for obtaining mitigation of liquidated damages.